-I am interested in Chinese financing and development of ‘critical infrastructure’ (renewable energy, space infrastructure, telecommunications, transport, Belt and Road Initiative etc.) in African countries and how such projects contribute to inclusive growth and structural economic transformation.
+My research focuses on the role of China in Africa’s development trajectories.
+I am particularly interested in Chinese financing and development of ‘critical infrastructure’ (renewable energy, space infrastructure, telecommunications, transport, and recently, the Belt and Road Initiative) in African countries and how such projects contribute to inclusive growth and structural economic transformation.

 'Perceptions of reality'? challenges of climate change to indigenous knowledge systems in Vhembe district municipality, South Africa (2016-01-01)